 Similar to the previous asymmetric composition, bidirectional composition also introduces incremental warps on both image and model sides.
-However, in this case, the two incremental warps are assumed to be independent from each other:
+However, in this case, the two incremental warps are assumed to be independent from each other.
+Based on Eq.
+11:

-Consequently, in Step 4, the cost function needs to be linearized around both incremental warps and solved with respect to the parameters controlling both warps, $\Delta \mathbf{p}$ and $\Delta \mathbf{q}$.
+Consequently, in Step 4, the cost function needs to be linearized around both incremental warps and solved with respect to the parameters controlling both warps, $\Delta \mathbf{p}$ and $\Delta \mathbf{q}$ .